greeniot/CC3200-Sample/README.md

 * `SL_SO_SEC_METHOD_SSLv3_TLSV1_2` for SSL 3 / TLS 1.2
 * `SL_SO_SEC_METHOD_DLSV1` for DTL 1.0

-The right encryption mode need sto be selected as well.
+The right encryption mode needs to be selected as well.
 Here the following options exist:

 * `SL_SEC_MASK_SECURE_DEFAULT`
 * `SL_SEC_MASK_SSL_RSA_WITH_RC4_128_SHA`